Fah Lo Suee: Comics

 Fah lo Suee in The Mask Of Dr Fu Manchu (1951), art by Wally Wood.

 Fah lo Suee appears in Avon's one-shot The Mask of Dr. Fu Manchu in 1951 by Wally Wood.
 In the early 1970s, writer Steve Englehart and artist Jim Starlin approached Marvel Comics to adapt the television series Kung Fu into a comic book, as DC's parent company, Warner Communications, owned the rights to the series.
 DC Comics, however, was not interested in their pitch, believing the show's and the martial arts genre popularity would phase out quickly.
 The duo then approached Marvel Comics with the idea to create a kung fu-focused original comic.
-Editor-in-chief Roy Thomas agreed, but only if they would include the Sax Rohmer's pulp villain Dr. Fu Manchu, as Marvel had previously acquired the comic book rights to the character.
+Editor-in-chief Roy Thomas approved, but only if they would include the Sax Rohmer's pulp villain Dr. Fu Manchu, as Marvel had previously acquired the comic book rights to the character.
 Englehart and Starlin developed Shang-Chi, a master of kung fu and a previously unknown son of Dr. Fu Manchu.
-At first, only a few characters were adapted from the Fu Manchu series, such as Dr. Petrie and Denis Nayland Smith, with whom Fah lo Suee has a romance in the novels, in Master of Kung Fu #26 (cover-dated March 1975), Doug Moench and Keith Pollard adapted the character for the series, she becomes an ally of Shang-Chi and MI-6.
-After Marvel's license with the Rohmer estate expired, Master of Kung Fu was cancelled in 1983.
-His half-sister became the director of MI-6.
-Despite subsequent issues either mentioning characters from the novels cryptically or phased out entirely.
-Fah lo Suee reappeared in Journey into Mystery #514–516, (1997-1998) leading a drug cartel in Hong Kong under the name Cursed Lotus.'
-In 2010's Secret Avengers #6–10, writer Ed Brubaker officially sidestepped the entire issue via a storyline where the Shadow Council resurrects a zombified version of Dr. Fu Manchu, only to discover that "Dr. Fu Manchu" was only an alias and that Shang-Chi's father real name was Zheng Zu, an ancient Chinese sorcerer who discovered the secret to immortality and while the Si-Fan is referred to as the Hai-Dai.
-Similarly, Fah Lo Suee was later renamed Zheng Bao Yu in 2013's The Fearless Defenders #8, written by Cullen Bunn, where she appears leading the Ha-Dai.
+At first, only a few characters were adapted from the Fu Manchu series, such as Dr. Petrie and Denis Nayland Smith, with whom Fah lo Suee has a romance in the novels.
+In Master of Kung Fu #26 (cover-dated March 1975), Doug Moench and Keith Pollard adapted Fah lo Suee for the series.
+She becomes an ally of Shang-Chi and MI-6.
+When Marvel's license with the Rohmer estate expired in 1983, Master of Kung Fu was cancelled.
+Fah lo Suee became the director of MI-6.
+Despite subsequent issues either mentioning characters from the novels cryptically or phasing them out entirely, Fah lo Suee reappeared in Journey into Mystery #514–516, (1997-1998) leading a drug cartel in Hong Kong under the name Cursed Lotus.'
+In 2010's Secret Avengers #6–10, writer Ed Brubaker officially sidestepped the entire issue in a storyline in which the Shadow Council resurrects a zombified version of Dr. Fu Manchu, only to discover that "Dr. Fu Manchu" was only an alias and that Shang-Chi's father was Zheng Zu, an ancient Chinese sorcerer who discovered the secret to immortality and the Si-Fan is renamed as the Hai-Dai.
+Similarly, Fah Lo Suee was later renamed Zheng Bao Yu in 2013's The Fearless Defenders #8, written by Cullen Bunn, where she appears leading the Hai-Dai.